a story of representation

-Nanine’s master Jacques-Louis David has stomach pains.
-At the exact right day, Jacques-Louis refrains from participating in the sessions at the National Convention, and by this evades the fate of his colleagues.
-Not long after, Jacques-Louis is arrested but elupes the guillotine.
+Nanine’s master Jacques-Louis David has started to suffer from stomach pains.
+At the exact right day, Jacques-Louis refrains from participating in the sessions at the National Convention, and by this he evades the fate of his colleagues.
+Not long after, Jacques-Louis is arrested but manages to elope the guillotine.
 He has started to paint the reconciling The Intervention of the Sabine Women (1799), in which Hersilia throws herself between the Roman king (her husband), and the king of the neighbouring country Sabine (her father).
-Jacques-Louis is already friends with Napoleon who will stage a military coup and withdraw the reforms of the French revolution considered sensational at the time; the general vote for men, the abolition of slavery, the equal right to divorce, the rights of children born outside of marriage.
+Jacques-Louis is already friends with Napoleon who will stage a military coup and withdraw the reforms of the French revolution considered sensational at the time; the suffrage for men, the abolition of slavery, the equal right to divorce, the rights of children born outside of marriage.
 Within a few years he is emperor Napoleon’s appointed artist at the court.

 What is Nanine doing?
 In the autumn of 1793, when women are forbidden to create their own clubs and are expelled from public politics, she marries and becomes Madame Piètre.
 It is a way to survive as an artist.
 Thus, she may continue to exhibit, but not as Nanine but as M. Piètre.
 Nanine has ceased to exist.
 The lexica at the library of the Swedish Royal Institute of Fine Arts show a career gap of several years.
 Is La Liberté a testament to an artist’s solidarity with the revolution even to the point of namelessness?
 An expression of dedication, willingness to make sacrifices, and obedience to the revolutionary male power?